Folke the Fat

-Folke the Fat (Folke den tjocke), according to Gesta Danorum by the 12th century Danish chronicler Saxo Grammaticus, was the most powerful man in Sweden around 1100.
-He married Ingegerd Knutsdotter of Denmark, daughter of the Danish king Canute IV who was murdered in 1086.
-Folke and Ingrid had the sons Knut and Benedict according to Saxo.
-The chronicler furthermore reports that Folke was the paternal grandfather of Birger Brosa, who was still alive at the time of writing.
+Folke the Fat (Folke den tjocke) was a Swedish nobleman who lived around 1100.
+According to Gesta Danorum, written by the 12th-century Danish chronicler Saxo Grammaticus, Folke was among the foremost nobles in Sweden during the reigns of Kings Inge the Elder and Philip.

+He married Ingegerd Knutsdotter of Denmark, daughter of the Danish king Canute IV, who was murdered in 1086.
+According to Saxo, Folke and Ingegerd had two sons, Knut and Benedict.
+Saxo also states that Folke was the paternal grandfather of Birger Brosa, who was still alive when Saxo was writing.